Financial Services Code of Procedure

 Access to Cardholder Data

-Access to cardholder data must be limited to those who require this information for business purposes. [see Hiring, Training and Employee Awareness for Bank Card Processing]
+Access to cardholder data must be limited to those who require this information for business purposes. [see Hiring, Training and Employee Awareness for Cardholder Data Processing] These responsibilities must be assigned, documented, understood and acknowledged.

 Retention of Cardholder Data